hojinYang/spotify_recSys_challenge_2018/readme.md

 You must specify only one mode(dae, title, challenge) when you set arguments of *main.py*.
 You can easily replace parameter pickle files(for DAE) and/or ckpt graph file(for title) with other directories, if both have same number of tracks & artists and same CNN filter shapes.
-If you want to check metrices scores after replacing paramters with directory's, using *--testmode* is efficient:
+If you want to just check metrices scores after replacing paramters with directory's, using *--testmode* is efficient:
 ```console
 # after replacing DAE pickle file from another folder #
 python main.py --dir sample --dae --testmode